defdefred/Remotty/README.md

 # Remotty - SSH to USB serial console
 Running an headless server in a remote location is prone to network access issue.
 Expensive server are addressing this with a management board accessible via a dedicated management network.
 Looking at you Idrac, ILO, CIMC, IMPI...

-Remotty is an ESP32 based, cheap remote serial console, prodiving a secure SSH access to console enabled on USB ports.
+Remotty is an ESP32 based, cheap remote serial console, prodiving a secure WiFi SSH access to console enabled on USB ports.

 ## Hardware
 Any ESP32 board with usb port!

+## Use cases

 ## Arduino configuration
 I don't use arduino-ide, it is way to bloaded and slow.
 I prefer arduino-cli and vim :-).